Paying for Pets

 Mischief

 Even if you’re a watchful pet parent, it’s reasonable to expect a little (or a lot!) of mischief from your pet.
 This usually results in repairing or replacing damaged items in your home.
 Budgeting for a little extra property damage will ease the pain when Sparky decides that your brand-new shoes are his favorite chew toy.
-Though obedience training can help limit the frequency of pricy pet shenanigans, you can still expect to Paying for pets - social image 3repair or replace a few of the following items:
+Though obedience training can help limit the frequency of pricy pet shenanigans, you can still expect to repair or replace a few of the following items:

 "In-Between" Veterinary Bills